 In the case of MS CFTs: only report total value of assets under custody for resident clients in the relevant country.

-Reference: FINREP Annex III Table 22.02 column 10, row 60 (custody assets).
+Background reference: FINREP Annex III Table 22.02 column 10, row 60 (custody assets).

 c0060-0080 – Cross-border value

 In the case of sent transactions, to avoid double-counting, cross-border transactions are counted in the country in which the transaction originates.

+This field is not required for reports at regional level.

-References: ECB Regulation on payment statistics (ECB/2013/43), Part 2.3 §37 and definition of cross-border transaction, Regulation (EC) 924/2009 on cross-border payments in the Community.
+Background references: ECB Regulation on payment statistics (ECB/2013/43), Part 2.3 §37 and definition of cross-border transaction, Regulation (EC) 924/2009 on cross-border payments in the Community.

 Please report the average value of daily transactions total transactions over the year (except for cross-border custody assets).
 Only report for the sub-functions: